Anjok07/ultimatevocalremovergui/README.md

 ### Windows Installation

-This installation bundle contains the UVR interface, Python, PyTorch, and other dependencies needed to run the application effectively.
-No prerequisites required.
+This installation bundle contains the UVR interface, Python (stripped to the bare essentials), PyTorch, and other dependencies needed to run the application effectively.
+No prerequisite installs required.

 - Please Note:
     - This installer is intended for those running Windows 10 or higher.